lightonai/transfer-learning-opu/README.md

 Finally execute the script with `./multiple_block.sh`.
 You might need to run `chmod +x multiple_block.sh` to make the script executable.

+#### Jupyter notebook option
+The notebook `TL_OPU.ipynb` in the `notebooks` folder does largely the same thing as the OPU script.
+It is a good way to get an idea of the general pipeline on the full DenseNet model.

 ## Replicate the TensorRT results

 Navigate to the `script` folder and then launch the following command: